 |Perfectly inelastic||Having zero elasticity with respect to some variable, often income, price, or both.
 Thus completely insensitive to changes in this variable.|

 |Perfectly mobile capital||Perfect capital mobility.|

-1. A requirement that an importer or exporter achieve some level of performance, in terms of exporting, domestic content, etc., in order to obtain an import or export license.
+1. A requirement that an importer or exporter must achieve some level of performance, in terms of exporting, domestic content, etc., in order to obtain an import or export license.

-2. A requirement by the host country of FDI that the investor do certain things, such as exporting, employing, or purchasing certain amounts.
+2. A requirement by the host country of FDI that the investor must do certain things, such as exporting, employing, or purchasing certain amounts.